What is morphoea en coup de sabre?

 The clinical features of morphoea en coup de sabre evolve over months to years.
-En coup de sabre begins with a slight hyperpigmented or hypopigmented streak on the forehead.
+En coup de sabre begins with a slightly hyperpigmented or hypopigmented streak on the forehead.
+Other sites may also be involved including the nose, cheek, lip, and neck.
+Although morphoea en coup de sabre is usually unilateral, changes can affect both sides of the face.
+Typically the skin becomes ivory in colour with a violaceous margin.
 The streak becomes indurated, evolving into a scar.
-As this happens, the underlying scalp and sometimes even the skull indent.
+The underlying scalp and sometimes even the skull indent which can result in facial asymmetry.
 As the scar grows, it reaches past the hairline into the scalp, causing linear cicatricial alopecia.

 The complications of morphoea en coup de sabre include:

-The diagnosis of morphoea en coup de sabre can usually be performed clinically by noting the characteristic clinical features.
+The diagnosis of morphoea en coup de sabre is usually made clinically by noting the characteristic forehead and scalp features.
 Dermoscopy shows thickened telangiectatic vessels due to inflammation, fibrosis, and loss of follicles.

 If necessary, a skin biopsy can distinguish en coup de sabre from similar conditions.
-The histology shows the classical pathological features of scleroderma [8–11].
+The histology shows the classical pathological features of scleroderma.

 Imaging may include ultrasound, plain X-rays, and computed tomography (CT) scans.
-Calvarial and intracranial abnormalities may be investigated with magnetic resonance imaging (MRI), which may show skull abnormalities, focal brain atrophy, calcification, and white matter lesions.
+Magnetic resonance imaging (MRI) may show skull abnormalities, focal brain atrophy, calcification, and white matter lesions.

 Diagnosis can be difficult during the early phase when the morphoea is no more than a pigmented line.
 Other conditions confused with morphoea en coup de sabre may include:

 The goal of treatment is to prevent progression of the en coup de sabre.
-The most commonly used treatment is a combination of methotrexate with oral corticosteroids [14–16].
+The most commonly used treatment is a combination of methotrexate with oral corticosteroids.
 There are no published guidelines for treatment of morphoea en coup de sabre, and no standard of care.
-A wide range of other treatments have been successful in individual case reports.
+A wide range of other treatments have been reported in individual case reports.

 The natural history of morphoea en coup de sabre is to progress slowly over many years, then to be self-limiting.
-There are three phases [3,16].
+There are three phases.

 The active phase of morphoea en coup de sabre features areas of active sclerosis with erythematous or violaceous borders, with or without expansion of the plaque.
 The goal of treatment during the active phase is to slow or stop progression with immunosuppressants.

 The regression phase of morphoea en coup de sabre retains persistent sclerosis without erythema or a violaceous border.
-The loss of redness indicates that en coup de sabre is regressing spontaneously or due to treatment.
+The loss of redness indicates regression.